rems-project/lem/doc/own_lem_files.md

-# Writing your own Lem-files
+# Writing your own Lem files

-Lem's syntax broadly follows OCaml syntax, the libraries follow the Haskell libraries.
+Lem's syntax broadly follows OCaml syntax, while the libraries follow the Haskell libraries.
 Here, only a few selected points of Lem's syntax and its features are discussed.
-To learn more about its syntax, please have a look at the file `language/lem.pdf`.
+To learn more about its syntax, please have a look at the file `doc/lem.pdf`.
 Another possibility is having a look at the Lem-library in the `library`-directory or at the tests in directory `tests`, especially `tests/backends`.

 ## Header

 ### Importing Library
-A lem-file usually starts with importing the appropriate library.
+A Lem file usually starts with importing the appropriate library.
 Without such an import, even very simple operations like boolean conjunction are not available.
-The user has the choice of either importing the main library or the extended library.
+The user thus has the choice of either importing the main library or the extended library.
 The main library contains total, terminating functions that we believe are well-specified enough to be portable across all backends.
 All other functions are placed in the extended library.

 The main library is imported by

     open import Pervasives

-the extended one by
+and the extended one by

     open import Pervasives_extra